 \subsection{Developers}

 There are 69 unique developers for our dataset of 218 spying extensions.
 While a large fraction of developers (89\%), develop only a single extension, we were surprised to find that the remaining 11\% of developers account for a majority (65\%) of extensions.
-In fact, this small fraction of developers even shows up among the top 100 developers on the Chrome store based on the total number of extensions.
-This indicates that even popular developers can have a few spying extensions which can go undetected and extensions from popular developers can not be trusted to be safe.
-We provide more details of a few sample of extensions by popular developers in Appendix~\ref{topdev}.
-In fact, recently, some extensions by highly rated developers, wips.com and hoverzoom.com were taken down from the Chrome store for spying~\cite{Labs:2015dz}.
+In fact, this small fraction of developers rank among the top 100 developers on the Chrome store based on total number of extensions.
+Hence, even popular developers can have a few spying extensions that go undetected and extensions from popular developers can not be trusted to be safe.
+We provide more details of a few spying extensions by popular developers in Appendix~\ref{topdev}.
+Recently, a few extensions by highly rated developers, wips.com and hoverzoom.com were taken down from the Chrome store for spying~\cite{Labs:2015dz}.